Scenic railways and tourist trains in France

 Laruns, Pyrénées-Atlantiques, south of Pau.
 Ten kilometer very scenic narrow (50 cm) gauge railway, at an altitude of 1920 to 1940 metres (over 6300 ft) above sea level.
 Diesel traction.
 Originally built for access to hydro-electric installations high in the Pyrenees.
 Access by cablecar from Artouste-Fabrèges.
 Open late May to late September.
 Website

-A 37 km metre-gauge line between Dunières (Haute Loire) and Saint Agrève (Ardèche) - once part of the Vivarais railway.
-Much of the line is at an altitude of over 1000 metres, running through a very sparsely populated area; steam services in summer on some trains.
+A 25 km metre-gauge line between Raucoules (Haute Loire) and Saint Agrève (Ardèche), altitude 1025 m - once connected to the Vivarais railway.
+Much of the line is at an altitude of over 1000 metres, running through a very sparsely populated area of forests and meadows ; steam services Sundays May-October plus Wednesday and Thursday July and August.
 Website

 - Languedoc: The Yellow Train of the